cronologic-de/ug_timetaggermodule/source/hardware.rst

 Strobe LOW for at least TBA to initiated reloading of the FPGA firmware.

-In a PCIe-CEM system this should be connected to the PERST_n pin of the connector and provided with a 5 kΩ pull-up to 3.3 V.
+In a PCIe-CEM system this should be connected to the PERST_b pin of the connector and provided with a 5 kΩ pull-up to 3.3 V.
 When connected to 3.3 V, the firmware is only loaded once at power-up.